 - Will not work with the 10/22 Takedown model

 The previous 10/22 chassis from Midwest Industries that we just looked at is only compatible for fixed barrel 10/22s.
 But what if you have the Takedown model of 10/22 instead?

 This is where the Midwest Industries Ruger 10/22 Takedown Chassis comes in.
 As the name suggests, this chassis is only compatible with the 10/22 Takedown models.
 However, it is very easy to install, and at fourteen ounces it’s very lightweight.
 It’s even threaded at the end to accept AR-15 or M4 buffer tubes.

 This Chassis is made out of a durable 6061 aluminum finish with a blackened hard coat anodized finish.
 It comes with two anti-rotation QD sling sockets and has an overall very slim profile.
 It’s also 100% made in the United States and comes with a lifetime warranty from the manufacturer.

-All in all, the Midwest Industries 10/22 Takedown Chassis is a solid pick for a Ruger 10/22 Chassis so long as you have the Takedown model of 10/22.
-It’s constructed out of high quality 6061 aluminum with an anodized finish, and it’s also very lightweight with a slim profile.
+The Midwest Industries 10/22 Takedown Chassis is a solid pick for a Ruger 10/22 Chassis, so long as you have the Takedown model of 10/22.
+It’s constructed out of high-quality 6061 aluminum with an anodized finish, and it’s also very lightweight with a slim profile.

 - Slim and lightweight profile